Home » Finger Foods » Sliders » Sloppy Joe Sliders

 classic sloppy joe in a slider form!

 If you’re a fan of a classic traditional Sloppy Joe, you’re going to love these Sloppy Joe Sliders!
-This popular recipe for comfort food makes a tasty slider for any occasion.

 With a tangy sauce, melted cheddar cheese, and savory ground beef, these little sandwiches take the classic recipe to a whole new level.

 Not only that but they are perfect for a game day party or afternoon gathering.
-Check out my Sloppy Joes on Garlic Bread for a new twist.
+Check out my Sloppy Joes on garlic bread for a new twist.

 full list of ingredients for sloppy joe sliders recipe

-Ground Beef – Substitute ground turkey or ground chicken if needed.
+• Ground Beef – Substitute ground turkey or ground chicken if needed.

-Mustard – I prefer yellow mustard but you can use Dijon mustard if you prefer.
+• Mustard – I prefer yellow mustard but you can use Dijon mustard if you prefer.

-Spices – Italian seasoning, garlic powder, onion powder, salt, and black pepper.
+• Spices – Italian seasoning, garlic powder, onion powder, salt, and black pepper.
 Or substitute this meatloaf seasoning recipe for a slightly different flavor.

-Buns – I like to use regular slider buns, dinner rolls, or butter buns, Substitute Hawaiian rolls if you like.
+• Buns – I like to use regular slider buns, dinner rolls, or butter buns, Substitute Hawaiian rolls if you like.

-Cheese – I prefer a mild cheddar cheese or substitute pepper jack for more spice.
+• Cheese – I prefer a mild cheddar cheese or substitute pepper jack for more spice.

-For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
-Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)
+For more insider tips, tricks, and a behind the scenes look, follow me on Pinterest, Facebook, Instagram, & X.

-How to Make Sloppy Joe Sliders
+How To Make Sloppy Joe Sliders

-Second: Over medium-high heat, cook the onions and ground beef in a large skillet.
+1. Preheat the oven to 375 F. Cut slider buns and place bottom buns on a baking sheet lined with aluminum foil or parchment paper.
+Over medium-high heat, cook the onions and ground beef in a large skillet.
 Cook until the beef is no longer pink and the onions are soft.

+1. Add in the ketchup, brown sugar, mustard, Worcestershire sauce, onion and garlic powder, salt, and pepper.
 Cook a few minutes until the sauce thickens a little and comes together.
 Remove from the heat and set aside.

-Third: Spread some cheese on the slider bun bottoms.
+1. Spread some cheese on the slider bun bottoms.
 Spread on the beef mixture.
+Top with remaining cheese and cover with top buns.

-Fifth: Bake in the preheated oven for 12-15 minutes or until the cheese is melted and the tops of the buns are golden brown.
+1. Melt the butter in a bowl. stir in the Italian seasoning.
+Brush or evenly pour on the bun tops and sprinkle with sesame seeds.
+Bake for 12-15 minutes or until the cheese is melted and the tops of the buns are golden brown.
 Remove and let cool for 1-2 minutes.
 Serve warm!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.